Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Additive multivariate generalizations

 \subsection{Differential regularization and kernel penalty: a unified modeling perspective}

 In Section~\ref{sec:multivariate-est}, we have adopted two different approaches to produce smooth estimates $\hat \beta^G:\R^3 \ra \R^3$ and $\hat \beta^F:\M \ra \R$.
-The smoothness of $\hat \beta^F$ is enforced by means of a penalty $J(\cdot)$ defined in terms of the $\calL^2(\M)$ norm of a differential operator, which implicitly defines a kernel $K_\M$.
+The smoothness of $\hat \beta^F$ is enforced by means of a penalty $J(\cdot)$ defined in terms of a Sobolev norm, which implicitly defines a kernel $K_\M$.
 On the other hand, the smoothness of $\hat \beta^G$ is enforced by means of a norm $\| \cdot \|_{\calV(\R^3)}$, defined implicitly through the direct definition of a kernel $K_{\R^3}$.
 For clarity, we summarize the relevant function spaces and associated norms and kernels in Table~\ref{table:spaces}.

-From a methodological perspective, the reproducing kernel $K_{\R^3}(p,q), p,q \in \R^3$ can be understood as a measure of the influence of the function value at $p$ on the function value at $q$ and vice-versa.
-Defining a smooth function space through its kernel has arguably an advantage when it comes to discretizing an infinite-dimensional minimization problem over that function space.
-In fact, thanks to the well-known representer theorem \parencite{Wahba1990, Yuan2010}, under mild conditions, its \textit{exact} solution can be expressed as a linear combination of the elements of a $n$-dimensional basis, which involves the explicit expression of the kernel.
+From a methodological perspective, the reproducing kernel $K_{\R^3}(p,q)$ can be understood as a measure of the influence of the function value at $p \in \R^3$ on the function value at $q \in \R^3$ and vice-versa.
+Defining a smooth function space through a kernel has arguably an advantage when it comes to discretizing an infinite-dimensional minimization problem over that function space.
+In fact, thanks to the well-known representer theorem \parencite{wahba1990spline, yuan2010reproducing}, under mild conditions, its \textit{exact} solution can be expressed as a linear combination of the elements of a $n$-dimensional basis, which involves the explicit expression of the kernel.

-Then, it is natural to ask whether a similar approach could be adopted for $\hat \beta^F:\M \ra \R$.
-In other words, can we define a smooth real function space on $\M$ by explicitly defining a kernel $K_\M: \M \times \M \ra \R$ that encodes a measure of influence that is coherent with the non-linear geometry of $\M$?
-This turns out to be a non-trivial task due to the positive definiteness property that $K_\M$ needs to satisfy.
+Hence, it is natural to wonder whether a similar approach could be adopted for $\hat \beta^F:\M \ra \R$.
+In other words, can we define a smooth real function space on $\M$ by explicitly defining a kernel $K_\M: \M \times \M \ra \R$ encoding a measure of influence that is coherent with the nonlinear geometry of $\M$?
+This, however, is a challenging task due to the positive-definiteness property that $K_\M$ must satisfy.
 Consider, for instance, the popular exponential kernel.
 Its natural extension to the manifold setting is $K_\M(p,q) = \exp(-c \, \text{d}_{\M}(p,q)^2)$, where $\text{d}_{\M}(p,q)$ is the geodesic distance between $p \in \M$ and $q \in \M$.
-Unfortunately, this kernel is not guaranteed to be positive definite for a generic non-linear manifold $\M$ \parencite{Feragen2015,Jayasumana2015}.
+Unfortunately, this kernel cannot be guaranteed to be positive definite for a general nonlinear manifold $\M$ \parencite{feragen2015geodesic,jayasumana2015kernel}.